Report a flood

 If you have a flooding emergency contact West Midlands Fire Service on 999 or 112.

 During flooding you should focus on the safety of yourself and others and make sure to stay out of floodwater.
-For more information visit CSW Prepared.
+Our Ready for flooding leaflet provides helpful guidance and more information is available at CSW Prepared.

 If the flooding is from: